A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Observations and data reduction

-The MUSE spectrograph has a varying spectral resolution, with a resolving power that increases from $R\approx1650$ at $\lambda=4800$ \r{A} to $R\approx3450$ at $\lambda\approx9300$ \r{A}, according to its user manual, and independently confirmed by some studies \citep[e.g.][]{2015MNRAS.452....2K}.
-This translates into a spectral resolution with \ac{FWHM} in the range between 2.5 and 3.1 \r{A}.
-To perform our analysis, we have homogenized the spectral resolution to a constant value of \ac{FWHM} of 2.95 \r{A}, which is the minimum possible FWHM in our wavelength range, assuming simple Gaussian distributions for the line spread function.
+The MUSE spectrograph has a varying spectral resolution, with a resolving power that increases from $R\approx1650$ at $\lambda=4800$ \r{A} to $R\approx3450$ at $\lambda\approx9300$ \r{A}, according to its user manual, and independently confirmed by some studies \citep[e.g.,][]{2015MNRAS.452....2K}.
+This translates into a spectral resolution with \ac{FWHM} in the total wavelength range between 2.5 and 3.1 \r{A}.
+To perform our analysis, we use wavelengths starting at $\lambda \approx 4800$ \r{A} which has a corresponding resolution \ac{FWHM}$\approx 2.95$ \r{A}.
+We homogenized the spectral resolution to this value, assuming simple Gaussian distributions for the line spread function.
 Before the analysis, we also perform two additional steps.
-First, considering that we model the kinematics of the spectra together with the stellar population analysis, we rebin all spectra to a logarithmic dispersion with a constant velocity scale of \SI{200}{km/s}, as this allows fast convolutions with the \ac{LOSVD}, similarly to the method deployed by \textsc{pPXF} \citep{2017MNRAS.466..798C}.
-According to previous analysis from \citet{2014ApJ...792...95C}, this smoothing process introduces small biases even in spectra binned to velocity scales of $\sim$\SI{1000}{km/s}, therefore, we do not expect to lose too much spectral information in the process.
+First, considering that we model the kinematics of the spectra together with the stellar population analysis, we rebin all spectra to a logarithmic dispersion with a constant velocity scale of \SI{200}{kms^{-1}} per pixel.
+This allows fast convolutions with the \ac{LOSVD}, similarly to the method deployed by \textsc{pPXF} \citep{2017MNRAS.466..798C}.
+According to previous analysis from \citet{2014ApJ...792...95C}, this rebinning process introduces small biases even in spectra binned to velocity scales of $\sim$\SI{1000}{km.s^{-1}} per pixel\footnote{We use here the notation given in the ppxf code documentation to refer to the velocity shift of each pixel.}, and therefore we do not expect to lose a significant amount of spectral information in the process.
 We use the \textsc{spectres} code \citep{2017arXiv170505165C} to perform the rebinning, as it also provides a formal error propagation of the spectra.
 Second, we normalize all the spectra using their median flux to simplify the calculations, as this keeps the shape of the spectra unchanged, and makes the constant multiplicative factor not relevant for our analysis.